Groups of proper homotopy equivalences of graphs and Nielsen Realization: The classification of locally finite connected graphs

 \begin{proof} First define the extension on the vertices $v$ of $X$ outside of $Y$ by $H'(v,t)=u(v)$.
 Now let $e$ be an edge with endpoints $a,b$.
 If both $a,b$ are outside of $Y$ define $H'$ on $e\times I$ to be stationary as well: $H'(x,t)=u(x)$ for $x\in e$.
 Otherwise let $\alpha:[0,1]\to e$ be a parametrization of $e$.
 Let $P$ be a retraction from $I \times I$ to $(\{0\} \times I) \cup (I \times \{0\}) \cup (\{1\} \times I)$.
 Then $e\times I$ can be identified with $I\times I$ (with $0\times I$ and $1\times I$ identified if $e$ is a loop).
 The homotopy is already defined on $(\{0\} \times I) \cup (I \times \{0\}) \cup (\{1\} \times I)$ and we extend it to $I\times I$ by composing with $P$.

 We leave the verification that $H'$ is proper and the last sentence to the reader. \end{proof}

-We will also sometimes have a need to restrict $f\in Mod(X)$ to an ``invariant'' subgraph $Y\subset X$ e.g. $Y=X_g$.
+We will also sometimes have a need to restrict $f\in Maps(X)$ to an ``invariant'' subgraph $Y\subset X$ e.g. $Y=X_g$.
 Since $f$ is defined only up to proper homotopy, $Y$ will usually not satisfy $f(Y)\subseteq Y$, but this will be true after a proper homotopy $H$.
 We will also want to know that the proper homotopy class of the restriction is independent of the choice of $H$.
 A bad example to keep in mind is the projection $\pi:\R^2\to\R$.
-There are proper maps $f:\R\to\R^2$ such that $\pi f$ is not proper, and there are pairs of properly homotopic maps $f,g:\R\to\R^2$ such that $\pi f$ and $\pi g$ are proper, but not properly homotopic.
+There are proper maps $f:\R\to\R^2$ such that $\pi f$ is not proper (and there are analogous examples with Cayley graphs $Cay(\Z)\to Cay(\Z^2)$), and there are pairs of properly homotopic maps $f,g:\R\to\R^2$ such that $\pi f$ and $\pi g$ are proper, but not properly homotopic.

 \begin{lemma} Let $Y$ be a subgraph of $X$ such that inclusion $Y\hookrightarrow X$ induces an injection $\partial Y\hookrightarrow\partial X$.
 Let $\pi:X\to Y$ be a retraction with the following property: for every $\beta\in\partial Y$ and every neighborhood $U$ of $\beta$ in $Y$ there is a neighborhood $V$ of $\beta$ in $X$ so that $\pi(V)\subseteq U$.
 Let $Z$ be a locally compact metrizable space. \begin{enumerate}[(i)] \item If $f:Z\to X$ is a proper map such that $f(\partial Z)\subseteq \partial Y$ then $\pi f:Z\to Y$ is proper. \item If $f,g:Z\to Y$ are proper maps such that they are properly homotopic within $X$, then they are properly homotopic within $Y$. \end{enumerate} \end{lemma}